 The client contact the SOCKS proxy server and, by exchanging messages defined by the SOCKS protocol, negotiates a proxy connection.
 When a connection is established, the client communicates with the SOCKS server using the SOCKS protocol.
 The external server communicates with the SOCKS server as if it were the actual client.

-SOCKS is client/server.
-A users’ workstation must have a SOCKS client installed, either in the application (such as putty, Firefox), or deep in the TCP/IP stack where the client software will redirect packets into a SOCKS tunnel.
+SOCKS is a client/server.
+A users’ workstation must have a SOCKS client installed, either in the application (such as putty, Firefox) or deep in the TCP/IP stack where the client software will redirect packets into a SOCKS tunnel.

 The SOCKS client will initiate a connection to a SOCKS server.
 The SOCKS protocol allows for authentication and logging of the connection requests.
 This is the confusing part: The SOCKS server then acts as the IP Client for the connection request.
 This means that the external server is only aware of the SOCKS Server (the proxy).